segmentio/segment-docs/src/connections/destinations/catalog/persistiq/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "PersistIQ" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "PersistIQ" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "API Key" into your Segment Settings UI which you can find at the bottom of your [PersistIQ Integrations page](https://persistiq.com/app#/integrations).
+3. Enter the "API Key" into your Segment Settings UI which you can find at the bottom of your [PersistIQ Integrations page](https://persistiq.com/app#/integrations).

 ## Identify